Involuta/Blazarang/README.md

 Lore: no one has ever beaten The Edge except for Microwave

 3 Boss: Blackstar, Champion of the Gauntlet
+Story:
+After Cotu arrives at the gala and before their fight, Blackstar approaches Cotu and tells him that even though the gala’s not a serious competition, she wants him to promise her not to hold back, as this is her last chance to reincarnate before the next tournament
+X is jealous that she pulled Cotu aside
+She is extremely personally motivated to fight Cotu at his best Public opinion of the Gauntlet has decreased ever since her loss to Cotu in the tournament.
+People say the Gauntlet’s been on a decline and/or stagnating and/or out of its prime
+Blackstar can take being insulted herself, but she’s pained by her family being talked about negatively.
+She doesn’t want to restore her glory—she wants to restore theirs, and secure the Gauntlet’s future by reincarnating
 Thin black humanoid with diamond-like limbs and spiked gold mask Early face concept art: